kbongco/Rhy-Finder-/README.md

 -Add more CRUD functionality with delete and update functionality<br>
 -Add another component for the various machines in the arcade to check status and quality of machines<br>
--do something with the map API to search by current location
+-do something with the map API to search by current location -to have a map showing various arcades in the NJ/NY area<br>

 <br>